-Medical and religious exemptions are not accepted in place of a negative COVID-19 test result.
+Medical and religious vaccine exemptions are not accepted in place of vaccine verification or documentation of a negative COVID-19 test result.

-LeadingAge Minnesota staff will also be subject to these health and safety protocols.
-While LeadingAge Minnesota is not legally authorized to require RiverCentre staff and outside contractors to be tested, we are working with them to develop onsite protocols in accordance with CDC guidelines.
-By St. Paul city order, all RiverCentre staff and outside contractors are required to wear masks.
+LeadingAge Minnesota staff will also be subject to these health and safety protocols, including the vaccination requirement.
+While LeadingAge Minnesota is not legally authorized to require RiverCentre staff and outside contractors to be vaccinated, we are working with them to develop onsite protocols in accordance with CDC guidelines, including requiring all RiverCentre staff and outside contractors to wear masks.